How to Extend the Life of Your E-Bike Battery

 Don’t Regularly Fully Discharge Your Battery

-As mentioned earlier, you shouldn’t fully discharge your battery on a regular basis.
+As mentioned earlier, you shouldn’t fully discharge your e-bike batteries on a regular basis.
 Discharging lithium-ion batteries to 0% is harmful.
 The batteries don’t have a charge memory.

 Shallow discharges and recharges are better.
 They don’t add stress to the battery, which makes the battery last longer.
 Use partial discharges with regular top-ups to extend battery life.
 When your battery reaches 50%, top it off with a charge.